 6:00–7:00 p.m. - The cooking crew begins prepping dinner an hour before it is served.
 Everyone sits down to eat.

 After dinner - The clean-up crew helps finish dishes.
 After that, it's free time, although some nights there may be an informational session provided by the crew leaders before you set off for a good nights sleep in your tent.

+Delicious and nutritious food is one of the best parts of a Youth Volunteer Vacation.
 WTA's #1 priority is providing a safe environment for all crew members.
 We are able to accommodate many common dietary restrictions.
 Youth with severe food allergies may be able to attend a WTA trip with proper planning, but may be limited to specific trips.
 Be very specific in your medical form when applying if you have food allergies.
-You can also reach out to the youth trail program manager, Clarissa Allen, before applying if you have questions about whether WTA can safely accommodate your food allergy.
+You can also reach out to the youth trail program manager, rza Allen, before applying if you have questions about whether WTA can safely accommodate your food allergy.
 Although WTA is working towards systems that enable us to safely support all volunteers, we may not be able to accommodate youth volunteers with severe food allergies.

 Is transportation provided to the meeting point?

 WTA does not provide transportation to the meeting point, but we strongly encourage volunteers to arrange carpooling.
 When you apply for a youth vacation, let us know if you want to carpool (you can always change your mind as your plans change).
 Simply choose one of these options: Willing to drive; Needs a ride; Willing to drive or ride.
 Then, give a brief description of your ideal meeting point in the space provided.
 This information will be sent to all people who sign up for your trip, along with your email address (we do not send out your phone number - so please provide a valid e-mail).
 You will then be able to coordinate with others interested in carpooling.

 What else should I know?